isomerpages/moe-meridiansec/_our-curriculum/Co Curriculum Activities (CCA)/National Cadet Corps NCC (Land).md

 description: ""
 third_nav_title: Co Curriculum Activities (CCA)
 ---

-### About Us

 The National Cadet Corps (NCC) is a military cadet corps youth organisation supported by the Ministry of Defence and the Ministry of Education.

-It is one of the country’s oldest youth organisations, formed in 1901.
+It is one of the country's oldest youth organisations, formed in 1901.

-#### **Mission**

-To Nurture Inspiring Leaders and Committed Citizens through Fun, Adventurous and Military-related Activities
+**Mission**<br>To Nurture Inspiring Leaders and Committed Citizens through Fun, Adventurous and Military-related Activities

-#### Vision

-Extraordinary Youth Leaders
+**Vision** <br>Extraordinary Youth Leaders

 * * *